Jeffders/DirectLineAppServiceExtensionPreview/README.md

 # DirectLineAppServiceExtensionPreview

-Contains artifacts and samples to support the Bot Framework's Direct Line App Service Extension Preview
+This repository contains documentation, samples and preview versions of libraries to use the Direct Line App Service Extension Preview